johntango/StreamingAvatarJohn/README.md

 # Keys are now all in server.js and index.js pulls the HeyGen Keys it needs from server

-# Testing Special Agent with VectorDB knowledge base.
-Using OpenAI Assistant
+# Special Agent with VectorDB knowledge base.
+Using OpenAI Assistant.
+Agent

 ### Generate Assistant in OpenAI Playground and Also Drag and Drop files to create VectorDB (10,000 files allowed)